Continuing Education Activity

 - Congestion: In this stage, pulmonary parenchyma is not fully consolidated, and microscopically, the alveoli have serous exudates, pathogens, few neutrophils, and macrophages.

 - Red hepatization: In this stage, the lobe becomes consolidated, firm, and liver-like.
-Microscopically, there is fibrin and serous exudate, pathogens, neutrophils, and macrophages.
+Microscopically, there are fibrin, serous exudate, pathogens, neutrophils, and macrophages.
 The capillaries are congested, and the alveolar walls are thickened.

 - Gray hepatization: The lobe is still liver-like in consistency but gray in color due to suppurative and exudate-filled alveoli.